sunnysagar/chat_application/README.md

 # CHAT APPLICATION
 ---------------------------
-**An application is developed for providing the real-time chating experience.**
+**The application provides a robust platform for users to communicate in real-time, offering a seamless and efficient messaging experience.**

 ## About
 --------------------------------------------------------